 The 7th century B.C. saw the emergence of a distinctive and uniquely Etruscan form of pottery, known as bucchero.
 Bucchero ware is distinguishable by its shiny black or grey surface formed in a specialized firing process.
 Highly decorative and later imitated by Greek potters, bucchero pottery has been found in large numbers in Etruscan tombs.
 It appears to have been particularly favored by the elite as a symbol of power and social status.

 Etruscan craftsmen were also renowned for their bronze-work, in particular decorative mirrors.
 Large numbers of mirrors have been found in Etruscan tombs and it appears that they were the prized possessions of both women and men.
 One side of the mirror was burnished or silvered to give it its reflective quality and the other side was often engraved.

 Detailed scenes from Greek mythology can be found on many of these mirrors, another sign of cultural influence.
 The mirrors served a practical purpose but also a symbolic one.
 They were commonly given as bridal gifts and therefore became objects of sentimental as well as monetary value.

 Filigree is the art of forming fine metal wire into intricate patterns.
-Both techniques were common in Etruscan jewellery from the 7th century B.C. and exquisite examples have been found everywhere from northern France to the Levant.
-Today, one of the finest collections of Etruscan jewellery in the world can be viewed in the Vatican Museums in Rome.
+Both techniques were common in Etruscan jewelry from the 7th century B.C. and exquisite examples have been found everywhere from northern France to the Levant.
+Today, one of the finest collections of Etruscan jewelry in the world can be viewed in the Vatican Museums in Rome.